eeeurico/deploy-vercel/readme.md

 1. Go to `Plugins` in the Admin menu
 2. Click on the button `Add new`
-3. Search for `WP Vercel Deploy` and click 'Install Now' or click on the `upload` link to upload `wp-vercel-deploy.zip`
+3. Search for `Vercel Deploy WP` and click 'Install Now' or click on the `upload` link to upload `vercel-deploy-wp.zip`
 4. Click on `Activate plugin`

 ## Configuration